 Post-Completion OPT is full-time and may be authorized after completion of all course work, typically after graduation.
 In some situations it may be authorized prior to the completion of the thesis (for master’s degree students).

 We recommend that students apply online for the OPT STEM extension.
-In rare instances, a student may complete the Paper Application Process instead.
+In rare instances, a student may complete the Paper Application Process instead and mail their application to USCIS.
+Please contact your DSO for these instructions.

 Dates of OPT Authorization